First encounters with ED can be a little frightening.

 If either becomes interrupted, so potentially can a man’s ability to achieve an erection strong enough for sex; whether they’re sexually aroused or not.

-So before you rush off to buy ED pills, have a think about the wider health possibilities first.
+So before you think about buying treatment, have a think about the wider health possibilities first.

 Here are eight factors to consider speaking to a doctor about if you are experiencing persistent ED symptoms: